TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceMain.rst

 :aspect:`Example`
     .. code-block:: typoscript
+       :caption: EXT:site_package/Configuration/page.tsconfig

        TCEMAIN.permissions {
            # Everybody can at least see the page, normally everybody can do nothing
            everybody = show
        }

     The page "Community" was created with the settings from the example above.
 Compared to the two other pages created with default